Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 What was tried: Attempts focused on finding or restoring the feature within the OS.

-Where this sometimes ended: The issue was resolved only by moving to a supported Windows version.
+How this played out: The operating system in use did not support Microsoft Print to PDF.
+The issue was resolved only by moving to a supported Windows version.
 The feature could not be made to work on the older OS.

 What users observed: The Print to PDF printer was missing or could not be re-enabled after being turned off.
 Normal UI paths failed silently.